simonqhughes/mevo_mv/docs/ARM_MBED/SW/HLD/ARM_MBED_SW_HLD_0001/ARM_MBED_SW_HLD_CFStore.md

 **Figure 12.
 Sequence of incremental write operations.**

-The figure above illustrates how the incremental write TLV is used in conjunction with the full TLV to support seeking wlocation:
+The figure above shows how KV write location seeking is implemented using the incremental write TLV and the full TLV representation:

 - When a KV is opened for reading and writing, space for a new full TLV representation of the KV is reserved in the delta slot.
 See (1) in the figure.
-    - Upon opening, the header fields, key name and size of the KV are known, so these data can be created and stored in flash.
-The setting of the header TLV length fields means the TLV can be "walked over" to the next TLV's (e.g. the incremental write TLVs) so that new TLVs can be written in the journal, before the full TLV tail CRC has been written.
+    - The latest version of the TLV may be found in the previous snapshot or in a delta slot.
+The latest version will have a valid CRC/HMAC code and the latest SEQUENCE-NUMBER.
+    - A `cfstore_file_t` structure is initialised within the hkey buffer (rlocation = 0, wlocation = 0) and inserted into the `file_list`.
+    - The size of the full TLV representation needed to store the KV is calculated from the supplied data i.e. `size = sizeof(header)+sizeof(tail)+key_name_length+value_data_length)`.
+    - The space size for the KV TLV is allocated in the delta slot.
-    - The header SEQUENCE_NUMBER is set to i.
+    - The header and the key name part of the payload are written.
+The header SEQUENCE_NUMBER is set to i.
 - The subsequent write operations are recorded in the delta slot with incremental write TLVs.
-    - The incremental write TLVs (write deltas) are stored after the full TLV described in the previous point.
+    - The incremental write TLVs (write deltas) are stored after the full TLV described above.
     - The header SEQUENCE_NUMBER is set to j where j > i.
-    - The cfstore_file_t::wlocation variable is updated accordingly after each incremental write.
+    - The `cfstore_file_t`::wlocation variable is updated accordingly after each incremental write.
-    - The above figure shows the 3 incremental write operations at (2), (3) and (4).
+    - The above figure shows 3 incremental write operations at (2), (3) and (4).
 The sequence numbers are ordered such that j4 > j3 > j2 > i.
     - Multiple writers can be writing data to the same KV.
 Each writer contributes incremental writes independently, but they are all used to create a new version of the full TLV data.
 - Read operations first read the original KV TLV snapshot data into the client receive buffer.
-The delta write operations for this KV are then applied on top of the original TLV data into the client receive buffer.
+The delta write operations for this KV are then applied on top of the original TLV data in the client receive buffer.
   This re-creates the current version of the value data, which is returned to the client.
 - When the TLV is closed ((see (6) in the above figure, no more writes to be made), the new state of the TLV is recorded in the space allocated for the full TLV.
 In a loop:
     - A data window (e.g. 256 bytes, a multiple of the PU size) is read from the snapshot TLV into an SRAM buffer, the first data window being read from the start of the TLV data.
     - The incremental writes updating value data inside the data window are applied to the buffer.
+      With reference to the above figure, events (6), (7) and (8) show the incremental write data being recorded in the full TLV.
     - The buffer is then written to the full TLV.
     - The loop is repeated for the next data window worth of data until the full TLV data payload has been written.
     - Once the payload has been written, the full TLV tail is written committing the new version of the TLV.
 The incremental write TLVs are then deleted.
-- With reference to the above figure, events (6), (7) and (8) show the incremental write data being recorded in the full TLV.
-The CRC is then written
-  for the full TLV (9) committing the data.
-The incremental TLVs are then deleted by setting the VALID field in the tails to 0x00 (see events (10), (11) and (12)).
+      The CRC is then written for the full TLV (9) committing the data.
+    - The incremental TLVs are then deleted by resetting the VALID field in the tail (see (10), (11) and (12) in the figure above).

 The above operation has been specified such that if device experienced a power failure at any point during the sequence of operations then the KV data stored in flash remains in a consistent state from which the device software can recover the data.
 If the power fails during the above operation then upon restarting the system falls back to the latest version of the full TLV representing the KV data.
 The latest version is the one with the most recent sequence number.

 - If the power fails prior to event (9) then the system will fall-back to the previous full TLV version e.g. the version stored in the last snapshot slot.
-  The incremental write TLVs will be ignored (they may be deleted on CFSTORE initialisation) and the 3 data incremental write operation will be lost.
+  The incremental write TLVs will be ignored (they may be deleted on CFSTORE initialisation) and the 3 data incremental write operations will be lost.
 - If the power fails after event (9) but prior to deleting the incremental write TLVs, then the system will fall-back to using the new full TLV version created with the incremental write deltas.
-The undeleted incremental write TLVs will be ignores (they may be deleted on CFSTORE initialisation).
+The undeleted incremental write TLVs will be ignored (they may be deleted on CFSTORE initialisation).

-Note that at initialisation, undeleted incremental write TLVs in a delta slot may be deleted.
+Note that at initialisation, undeleted incremental write TLVs in a delta slot may be deleted or ignored.

 ## <a name="wear-levelling"></a> Wear Levelling